steveluscher/react-rjsdaq-workshop/README.md

 Students will participate by:

 * Building a "Hello World" level component using their preferred variant of Javascript
+* Experimenting to discover the execution order of callbacks / component methods on mount, unmount, prop transitions, and state transitions.
+* Experimenting to discover in which methods it is forbidden to cause a state update

 #### 3. Reacting to changes in data